snowdriftcoop/snowdrift/GUIDE.md

 ----------------------

 1. Have or make an account on Gitorious or GitHub
-2. Clone (Gitorious' term) / Fork (GitHub's term) the snowdrift repository to your account
+2. Clone (Gitorious' term) or Fork (GitHub's term) the snowdrift repository to your account
 3. Tell Gitorious/GitHub the public side of your local SSH key
     * If you don't yet have a key, create one on your local machine with the command "ssh-keygen"
     * The public part is in the .pub file (such as id_rsa.pub)
     * Both sites have further instructions if this isn't clear enough
-4. On your local machine, use the "git clone" command with the Gitorious or Github address for your account
+4. On your local machine, use the `git clone` command with the Gitorious or Github address for your account

 This will create a directory and download the code to it.
 In the future, when in the new directory,
-"git pull" will update your local machine from your Gitorious or GitHub account, and "git push" will go the other direction, sending any local commits to Gitorious or GitHub.
+`git pull` will update your local machine from your Gitorious or GitHub account, and `git push` will go the other direction, sending any local commits to Gitorious or GitHub.

 After pushing to your online account, alert us to the changes with Gitorious' "request merge" or GitHub's "pull request" commands on their websites.